Best lenses for the Sony A7C and A7C II: the ideal fit for these wonderfully compact and portable full-frame cameras

 No optical stabilizer

-Despite the Tamron's price, it features high-end, weather-sealed build quality, a fast and constant f/2.8 aperture rating, quick and virtually silent RXD (Rapid eXtra silent stepping drive) autofocus system, and, best of all, terrific image quality.
+Despite the Tamron's price, it features high-end, weather-sealed build quality, a fast and constant f/2.8 aperture rating, a quick and virtually silent RXD (Rapid eXtra silent stepping drive) autofocus system, and, best of all, terrific image quality.
 Corner-to-corner sharpness is particularly impressive for an ultra-wide-angle lens, even when shooting at the widest aperture.
-It doesn’t quite match Sony’s 16-35mm lenses for maximum viewing angle but it comes very close, and it’s great value.
+It doesn’t quite match Sony’s 16-35mm lenses for maximum viewing angle, but it comes very close, and it’s great value.

 Read more: Tamron 17-28mm f/2.8 Di III RXD review